openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 Format of the Credential to be issued.
 This Credential format identifier determines further parameters required to determine the type and (optionally) the content of the credential to be issued.
 Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
 * `proof`: OPTIONAL.
 JSON object containing proof of possession of the key material the issued Credential shall be bound to.
 The `proof` object MUST contain a following claim:
     * `proof_type`: REQUIRED.
 JSON string denoting the key proof type.
 The value of this claim determines other claims in the key proof object and its respective processing rules.
 Key proof types defined in this specification can be found in (#proof_types).
+* `identifier`: OPTIONAL.
+JSON string that identifies a credential that is being requested to be issued.
+It MUST be present if Credential Issuer returned `identifiers` parameter the Token Response.
 * `credential_encryption_jwk`: OPTIONAL.
 A JSON object containing a single public key as a JWK used for encrypting the Credential Response.
 * `credential_response_encryption_alg`: OPTIONAL.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] REQUIRED for encrypting Credential and/or Batch Credential Responses.
 The default, if omitted, is that no encryption is performed.
 If `credential_response_encryption_alg` is present, `credential_encryption_jwk` MUST be present.
 * `credential_response_encryption_enc`: OPTIONAL.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] REQUIRED for encrypting Credential Responses.
 If `credential_response_encryption_alg` is specified, the default for this value is `A256GCM`.
 When `credential_response_encryption_enc` is included, `credential_response_encryption_alg` MUST also be provided.